 DELWP provides governance and strategic oversight of the Cladding Rectification Program and other reform activity, including the review of the Victorian Building System.

-The Cladding Safety Victoria Bill 2020, introduced on 3 September 2020, formally establishes Cladding Safety Victoria (CSV) to deliver the Cladding Rectification Program.
+The Cladding Safety Victoria Act 2020, which commenced on 1 December 2020, formally establishes Cladding Safety Victoria (CSV) to deliver the Cladding Rectification Program.

-The Bill will empower CSV to carry out all required functions to deliver the program.
+The Act empowers CSV to carry out all required functions to deliver the program.
 This includes providing funding to owners and owners corporations that are eligible for financial assistance to fix their buildings.
-CSV will also be able to offer non-financial support to people living in buildings impacted by combustible cladding who may not be eligible to receive funding for rectification.
+CSV can also offer non-financial support to people living in buildings impacted by combustible cladding who may not be eligible to receive funding for rectification.

 Cladding Safety Victoria is the dedicated agency established to help owners and owners corporations to rectify hundreds of buildings identified through the Statewide Cladding Audit being conducted by the Victorian Building Authority.